ankraft/ACME-oneM2M-CSE/docs/Importing.md

 <a name="flexcontainers"></a>
-## FlexContainer Attribute and Hierarchy Policies
+## FlexContainer Specializations Attribute and Hierarchy Policies

 The CSE uses attribute policies for validating the attributes of all supported resource types (internal to the *m2m* namespace).
 But for all &lt;flexContainer> specializations, e.g. for oneM2M's TS-0023 ModuleClasses, those attribute policies and the allowed &lt;flexContainer> hierarchy must be provided.
 This can be done by adding attribute policy files for import.